 6. Fried foods

-Deep fried chicken and French fries taste good, but they will not do your stomach any favours.
-Fast food is usually greasy and has very little vitamins and minerals or fibre.
+Deep-fried chicken and French fries taste good, but they will not do your stomach any favours.
+Fast food is usually greasy and has very few vitamins and minerals or fibre.

 7. White flour and rice

 Try to cut back on the white carbs if you are truly determined to see your belly vanish.
 Trade your white bread, flour, rice, and pasta for whole-grain products such as brown bread and rice.